• Skip to main content

 Sexual Harrassment

-These fact sheets provide clear information to workers to describe what constitutes sexual harassment and what worerks can do.
+These fact sheets provide clear information to workers to describe what constitutes sexual harassment and what workers can do.
 They are part of a model training program LOHP developed for workers and supervisors in the janitorial industry, working with the Department of Industrial Relations, SEIU-USWW, the Ya Basta Coalition, and Maintenance Cooperation Trust Fund.
 What is…

 Small Business Safety Guide